Kaʻiulani: Matchmaking and engagement rumors

 Records indicate that there may have been a written agreement of betrothal with Kawānanakoa, that was quickly aborted.
 An unsubstantiated announcement dated February 3, 1898, was printed in The San Francisco Call and later reprinted in newspapers across the United States.
 According to the report, the betrothal was dependent upon the finalization of deeds to a sizeable real estate holding, transferred from Queen Kapiʻolani to both Kawānanakoa and Kalanianaʻole.
 On February 19, a denial of betrothal from Kawānanakoa was printed in the newspapers.
 Kapiʻolani did deed all her property, real and personal, to the brothers on February 10, with the express stipulation that the documentation not be executed until she was ready.
 Kapiʻolani wanted to hold off the transfer until she was too old to manage the property herself, and/or otherwise would believe she was close to death.
 She last saw the document with her notary Carlos A. Long, with her instructions to have changes made in the wording.
 Instead, the brothers had the deed executed immediately, without her knowledge.
+(Note: The personal writings of Curtis P. Iaukea, a royal courtier who served as chamberlain to King Kalākaua and later secretary to Queen Liliʻuokalani, notes: "On arriving at New York on our way home from the Jubilee, where I got the Honolulu papers, staring me in the face was the news that the Queen had deeded her property to her two Nephews, with some reservation for the payment of her outstanding liabilites [sic].
+Curious to know what led the Queen to dispense with her estate in the way she did, I learned from one of the parties concerned in the transaction, whom I knew well and intimately, that in her anxiety that the older of the two Boys, David Kawananakoa, should marry Princess Kaʻiulani, a union that she had set her heart on, she executed the deed as a means of overcoming the reflection and representations made to her, that unless she did so, Kaʻiulani would not entertain or consent to marry David as he had no visible means of supporting a wife.
+That Princess Kaʻiulani ever entertained this proposition, I doubt.
+At all events, the union did not materialize, much to the Queen's disappointment.
+She then tried to recover the property, but proved unavailing.
+She died not long after.")